Adolis García Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9, the third-best in MLB.
+- The pitching staff for the White Sox has a collective 9.6 K/9 to pace the league.

-- The White Sox have a 4.61 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox's 4.59 team ERA ranks 24th among all MLB pitching staffs.

-- The White Sox allow the third-most home runs in baseball (148 total, 1.4 per game).
+- White Sox pitchers combine to surrender 150 total home runs at a clip of 1.4 per game (second-most in the league).

 © 2023 Data Skrive.
 All rights reserved.